mmistakes/minimal-mistakes/_pages/about.md

 ## Our Vision

-To build a connected and united Chinese community with respect to their heritage, custom, dialect, social status and political belief.
+To build a connected and united Chinese community with respect to their socioeconomic status and political ideology.

 ## Featured Community Member Profiles